R22-05 BILLS OF THE PROVIDER

 (b) The provider or the provider's billing agent shall equally divide the actual amount of the Supplier's Unit Electric Service Bill for a unit among all the lessees in the unit and shall send one bill to each lessee.

 (c) The amount charged shall be prorated when a lessee has not leased the unit for the same number of days as the other lessees in the unit during the billing period.

 (d) Each bill may include an administrative fee no greater than the amount authorized in Rule R18-6 for water service and, when applicable, a late payment charge no greater than the amount authorized in Rule R12-9(d) and a returned check charge no greater than the amount authorized in G.S.
 25-3-506.

 (e) A late payment charge may be applied to the balance in arrears after the past-due date.

-(g) The provider shall not charge the cost of electricity from any other unit or common area in a tenant's bill.
-"Common area" means parts of the rental property outside the individually metered unit where the tenant dwells.
+(g) The provider shall not charge the cost of electric from any other unit or common area in a lessee's bill.

 (h) No provider shall charge or collect any greater compensation for the costs of providing electric service than the rates approved by the Commission.

-(i) The Provider may, at the provider's option, pay any portion of any bill sent to a Tenant, in accordance with the provisions of the lease; provided, however, that (i) the provider must still send each tenant bills in accordance with the other provisions in Rule R22-5; the provider must credit tenant bills or otherwise refund to tenants the amount, if any, by which the amount specified in the lease exceeds the amount actually owed by the tenant for electricity usage in the immediately preceding month; and (ii) the provider must comply with G.S.
+(i) The provider may, at the provider's option, pay any portion of any bill sent to a lessee, in accordance with the provisions of the lease; provided, however, that (1) the provider must still send each lessee bills in accordance with the other provisions in Rule R22-5; (2) the provider must credit lessee bills or otherwise refund to lessees the amount, if any, by which the amount specified in the lease exceeds the amount actually owed by the lessee for electric usage in the immediately preceding month; and (3) the provider must comply with G.S.
 62-140 regarding non-discrimination in billing for utility service.